BunggoyLearn/Challenge5/READMEincomplete.md

 # Blogposter
-This repository contains a blog posting creator site.
-You can create a blog, stringify it with JSON, parse it in a new window and change that window to light or dark mode.
+This repository contains a working to-do board.
+Using Jquery elements this board can create new task items, move those items between to-do, in-progress, and finished with different corresponding colors.
+This board also takes information stored previously in local storage and automatically puts them back in the section they were last placed.

 ## Deployed Link